TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/extensionfailedvssserviceinbadstate.md

 <!--/issueDescription-->

 ## **Recommended Steps**
-We have detected that you’re VSS (Volume Shadow copy Service) service is in an inconsistent state.
+We have detected that you’re VSS (Volume Shadow copy Service) service is in an inconsistent state.<br/>
 To resolve this issue, restart the VSS and retry the backup operation.